-"There exists an exciting opportunity in New Zealand to mirror the success we have had in Australia as the only integrated provider of fibre, Internet and data centres.
+"There exists an exciting opportunity in New Zealand to mirror the success we have had in Australia as the only integrated provider of fibre, Internet and data centers.

-"The FX acquisition adds the missing fibre piece to our existing data centre and Internet investment in New Zealand."
+"The FX acquisition adds the missing fibre piece to our existing data center and Internet investment in New Zealand."

 The acquisition is fully funded funded via current cash holdings, a new multicurrency senior debt facility with the Commonwealth Bank of Australia and Vocus scrip issued to FX shareholders.